NotAliAhmad/Cypress/readme.md

 - Set the config.db with the necessary info in the config file
 - Import the custom sql command in e2e.js and use that custom command to send your query.
 Like so, 'cy.sqlServer(`SELECT 'test').should('eq', 'test');'

+What is task and how is it used?
+- Task halts the cypress execution to deal with things in the backend such as databases and accessing files using fs.
+It works by accessing the task code expressed in the config.js and stops cypress to execute that and switches to the the node engine runs it and switches back.
+The code for the task in executed in the config file